leotiger/lingua-forge/README.md

 ### Meta Description Generator

 Generates a ready-to-use SEO meta description from the post title and content.
-Language-aware via the `_lang` post meta field.
+Language-aware — the generated description matches the post's language (`_lf_lang` meta).
 Output is 140–160 characters with a character-count tooltip showing SEO quality (green/amber/red).
+The result is stored in the `_linguaforge_meta_description` postmeta key, which the SEO layer picks up as the preferred `og:description` and schema `description` source.

 Uses the **Light** model tier (384 token budget, temperature 0.4).
 See the Models table above for per-provider defaults.